Eddevinc/files/Lab-WVD-Essentials/03-CREATE-APPLICATION-GROUP.md

 ## **Task 1: Create Application Group**

 An application group of type ‘Desktop’ was created automatically while creating the Session Host in previous exercise.
-Now in this task we will create a new application group of type ‘Remote App’ named *WVD-AG-01* and assign *wvduser01* to it.
+Now in this task we will create a new application group of type ‘Remote App’ named *WVD-AG-01* and assign *Odl user* to it.
 Then we will add two applications i.e *word* and *excel* to the application group.

 1. Navigate to Azure portal, then search for *Windows virtual* in search bar and select **Windows Virtual Desktop** from the suggestions.